Baule Maternity Figure

 Baule people, early to mid.
 20th century, Côte d'Ivoire.

-Exceptional and finely carved wooden maternity figure from the Baule in the Côte d'Ivoire.
+Important and finely carved wooden maternity figure from the Baule in the Côte d'Ivoire.
 It depicts a tall, youthful female with a long, well-defined neck, large head, elongated arms and torso, with shortened legs.
 Her posture is highly elegant, sitting with the child in her hands in a nursing position.
 The mother rests on an Akan style decorated stool.
-Delicate facial features with finely arched brows, narrow nose, small mouth, and almond-shaped eyes with downward gaze.
-Elaborate, high crested coiffure of this example is particularly wealthy.
-Traditional scarifications are present on the back.
+Delicate facial features with finely arched brows, narrow nose, small mouth, ears and almond-shaped eyes with downward gaze.
+Elaborate, high crested coiffure of this example is particularly prosperous.
+Traditional scarifications are present on the back, chest, abdomen, neck, forehead, temples and on the both cheeks.
 Maternity figures like this fine example were carved in honour of the fertile woman and kept in the hut by her husband.

 The Baule people (also Baoulé) are a Kwa people and one of the largest ethnicities in the region between the Comoe and Bandama rivers, Côte d'Ivoire.
 According to a legend, during 17th century the Queen Adla Pokou had to lead her people from Ghana when the Ashanti people rose to power.
 While they were run away for their lives they came to the river Komoe which they were unable to cross.
 With their enemies following them they began to throw their most prized belongings into the river.
 The Queen found that their most valuable possession was her son.
 She soon realized that she had to sacrifice her son to the river and threw him in.
 As she did so, a large hippo emerged from the river and allowed them to cross, saving their lives.
 After the crossing, the queen was so distraught at the loss of her son that she could only say "baouli" (meaning: the child is dead).
 From that point they were known as Baule.

-Gorgeous older Baule maternity figure are in excellent condition.
-Fine light brown patina and traces of white pigment.
-Age-related wear and signs of handling over many years.
+Exceptional older Baule maternity figure are in good condition.
+Figure has gorgeous light brown patina.
+Age-related heavy wear and signs of handling over many years.
 Fractures and chip.
-Repaired stool.
-Size approx. 35,5cm x 8,0cm x 10,0cm (excluding modern base).
+Repaired.
+Size approx. 28,0cm x 6,1cm x 6,6cm.

 Provenance: Finnish private collection.